Ever wondered what the world (or, say, Basingstoke) has been searching for recently? Google Trends has the answer.

 While Google Trends is useful and free to use, it does have its limitations.

-First and foremost, it only focuses on popular searches and more often than not simply lacks data for less popular search terms.
-This is especially true for more niche topics, and this can be a pain for businesses focused on a specific industry.
+Mostly, it only focuses on high-trending searches and sometimes lacks data for less popular ones.
+This is often true for the more niche topics, and can be a pain for businesses focused on a specific industry.

-Neither can Trends give any context to the information it does provide.
-It can’t tell you why a term is trending — and it’s easy to draw the wrong conclusions if you without digging a bit deeper.
+Neither can Trends give any context to the info it gives. ie., it can’t tell you why a term is trending — and it’s easy to draw the wrong conclusions if you without digging a bit deeper.

-A sudden spike in searches doesn’t always mean something positive is happening.
+Finally, a sudden spike in searches doesn’t always mean something positive is happening.
 Trending topics might not be trending for the right reasons (think recalled cars, contaminated foods, naughty CEOs, and so on).
-As ever, it’s often the negative and unfortunate news that rises to the top.
+As ever, the negative news tends to rise the top.

 Explore more